jose-elias-alvarez/null-ls.nvim/doc/HELPERS.md

 ### runtime_condition

 Optional callback called when generating a list of sources to run for a given method.
-Takes a single argument, `params`, which is a table containing information about the current editor state (described in [MAIN](./MAIN.md)).
+Takes a single argument, a `params` table.
 If the callback's return value is falsy, the source does not run.

 Be aware that the callback runs _every_ time a source can run and thus should avoid doing anything overly expensive.